Narisa Chakrabongse: Family

 Chakrabongse married Allen Levy at the age of 24.
-Their son Hugo Chula Alexander Levy (Chulachak Chakrabongse) was born on 6 August 1981.
-Now he is a popular musician and singer.
-In her second marriage with Korsvasti Svasti Thomson she has a son, Dominic Puwasawat Chakrabongse (born on 22 May 1991), a prominent environmental activist.

-lives in London and Bangkok.
-She has made Chakrabongse family house in Bangkok a historical boutique hotel.
+Their son Hugo Chula Alexander Levy (Chulachak Chakrabongse) was born on 6 August 1981; now he is a musician and singer.
+From her second marriage with Korsvasti Svasti Thomson she has a son, Dominic Puwasawat Chakrabongse (born on 22 May 1991), a prominent environmental activist.
+She lives in London, and Bangkok where she has made Chakrabongse family house a historical boutique hotel.
 It is also often used as a venue for various cultural events such as the Bangkok Edge festival.

 Books

 Chakrabongse is an author and a co-author of many books on her family history, as well as history and culture of Thailand and other South East Asian countries.